mishina2228/youtube-api-trial/README.md

 # YouTube API Trial

-Ruby on Rails application to get information of youtube channel
+Ruby on Rails application to get information of YouTube channel

 # Commands